Allrivenjs/ride_hailing_with_payment_gateway/README.md

 ## Note:
 All these variables are public, so there is no relevance in publishing them in this project.

+I must emphasize that if you run the project from docker, the `url` environment variable should look like this = `"postgresql://user:password@db:5432/ride_hailing?schema=public"`, otherwise it should stay like this:  `"postgresql://user:password@localhost:5432/ride_hailing?schema=public"`.

 ---

 Install dependencies: